Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: Abstract

 \section{Abstract}

-We study the phenomenology of scalar leptoquark (sLQ) $\widetilde{R}_2$ coupled to right-handed neutrinos (RHNs) at the High-Luminosity Large Hadron Collider (HL-LHC), focusing on signatures that depart from those targeted by conventional sLQ searches at the LHC.
-If sLQ is heavier than the RHN, for $\mathcal{O}(1)$ Yukawa, the decay of sLQ to RHN and jet can dominate, leading to distinctive final states that are only weakly constrained by existing analysis.
-We consider the same sign dimuon and multi-jet signature.
-This is particularly a unique and clean lepton-number violating signature, benefiting from low Standard Model backgrounds and directly sensitive to the Majorana nature of the RHN.
-A comprehensive analysis is performed by combining the sLQ pair and single production mechanisms at $\sqrt{s}=14~\text{TeV}$, allowing us to assess the sensitivity reach of HL-LHC over a wide range of sLQ masses and Yukawa couplings.
-We demonstrate that pair production dominates the sensitivity at the TeV scale, while single production becomes increasingly important for multi-TeV sLQ masses, enabling the HL-LHC to probe regions of parameter space beyond the reach of current direct and indirect constraints.
-Our results highlight the strong complementarity between production modes and emphasize the unique capability of the HL-LHC to test sLQ scenarios involving RHNs.
-The framework presented here provides a well-motivated target for future experimental searches and offers a pathway toward simultaneously probing sLQ dynamics and parameter space of a Majorana RHN.
+We study the phenomenology of the scalar leptoquark (sLQ) $\widetilde{R}_2$ coupled to right-handed neutrinos (RHNs) at the High-Luminosity Large Hadron Collider (HL-LHC), focusing on signatures beyond those targeted in conventional sLQ searches.
+In the regime where the sLQ is heavier than the RHN and the Yukawa couplings are $\mathcal{O}(1)$, the decay $\widetilde{R}_2 \to N j$ can dominate, leading to distinctive same-sign dimuon and multijet final states.
+This lepton-number-violating signature is weakly constrained by existing searches, benefits from low Standard Model backgrounds, and provides a direct probe of the Majorana nature of the RHN.
+We perform a comprehensive analysis by combining sLQ pair and single production at $\sqrt{s}=14~\text{TeV}$, and evaluate the HL-LHC sensitivity over a wide range of masses and Yukawa couplings.
+We find that pair production dominates at the TeV scale, while single production becomes increasingly important at higher masses, significantly extending the accessible parameter space beyond current direct and indirect limits.
+Our results demonstrate the strong complementarity between production modes and highlight the potential of the HL-LHC to probe sLQ scenarios with Majorana RHNs.